Speed of convergence of time Euler schemes for a stochastic 2D Boussinesq model: Introduction

-In a random setting, the discretization of the Navier-Stokes equations has been intensively investigated.
+In a random setting, the discretization of the Navier-Stokes equations on the torus has been intensively investigated.
 Various space-time numerical schemes have been studied for the stochastic Navier-Stokes equations with a multiplicative or an additive noise, that is where in the right hand side of \eqref{velocity} (with no $\theta$) we have either $G(u) \, dW$ or $dW$.
-We refer to \cite{BrCaPr,Dor, Breckner, CarPro, BreDog}, where convergence in probability is stated with various rates of convergence in a multiplicative setting.
+We refer to \cite{BrCaPr,Dor, Breckner, CarPro, BreDog}, where convergence in probability is stated with various rates of convergence in a multiplicative setting for a time Euler scheme, and \cite{BeBrMi} for a time splitting scheme.
 As stated previously, the main tool to get the convergence in probability is the localization of the nonlinear term over a space of large probability.
 We studied the strong (that is $L^2(\Omega)$) rate of convergence of the time implicit Euler scheme (resp. space-time implicit Euler scheme coupled with finite element space discretization) in our previous papers \cite{BeMi_multi} (resp. \cite{BeMi_FEM}) for an $H^1$-valued initial condition.
 The method is based on the fact that the solution (and the scheme) have finite moments (bounded uniformly on the mesh).
 For a general multiplicative noise, the rate is logarithmic.
-When the diffusion coefficient is bounded (which is a slight extension of an additive noise), the solution has exponential moments; we used this property in \cite{BeMi_multi} and \cite{BeMi_FEM} to get an explicit polynomial strong rate of convergence.
+When the diffusion coefficient is bounded (which is a slight extension of an additive noise), the supremum of the $H^1$-norm of the solution has exponential moments; we used this property in \cite{BeMi_multi} and \cite{BeMi_FEM} to get an explicit polynomial strong rate of convergence.
 However, this rate depends on the viscosity and the strength of the noise, and is strictly less than 1/2 for the time parameter (resp. than $1$ for the spatial one).
-For a given viscosity, the rates on convergence increase to 1/2 when the strength of the noise converges to 0.
+For a given viscosity, the time rates on convergence increase to 1/2 when the strength of the noise converges to 0.
 For an additive noise, if the strength of the noise is not too large, the strong ($L^2(\Omega)$) rate of convergence in time is the optimal one, that is almost $1/2$ (see \cite{BeMi_additive}).
-The case of an additive noise (or a bounded linear coefficient) depends on exponentlal moments of the supremum of the $H^1$-norm of the solution (and of its Euler scheme for the space discretization); this enables to have polynomial rates.
+Once more this is based on exponential moments of the supremum of the $H^1$-norm of the solution (and of its scheme for the space discretization); this enabled us to have strong polynomial time rates.